vivek65666/FUTURE_PE_01/outputs/homepage.md

 ## About Salon Nayana

-Salon Nayana is a hair and beauty salon on Brigade Road, Bengaluru, offering a range of services designed around individual hair and beauty needs.
+Salon Nayana is a hair and beauty salon on Brigade Road, Bengaluru, offering a range of hair and beauty services.

-From haircuts and colour to curls, texture care, beauty services, and smoothing treatments, customers can explore different options based on their preferences.
+From haircuts and colour to curls, texture care, beauty services, and hair treatments, customers can explore different options based on their preferences and needs.

-The experience begins with a conversation, helping customers understand their options before choosing a service.

 ---

 ## Why Choose Salon Nayana?

-### Honest Consultation
+### Personalized Service

-Start with a conversation about your hair or beauty needs before choosing a service.
+Explore hair and beauty services based on your individual preferences and requirements.

 ### Hair & Beauty Services

-Explore haircuts, colour, curls and texture services, beauty care, and smoothing treatments.
+Choose from haircuts, colour, curls and texture services, beauty care, and hair treatment options.

-### Care for Different Hair Needs
+### Options for Different Hair Needs

-The salon's service offering includes options for curls, texture, colour, and different hair treatments.
+Explore services covering different hair types, textures, styling preferences, and treatment needs.

 ### Convenient Bangalore Location

-Salon Nayana is located on Brigade Road near Catholic Club, making it a central option for customers in Bangalore.
+Salon Nayana is located on Brigade Road in Bengaluru, providing a central location for customers looking for hair and beauty services.

 ---